 Stoke-on-Trent City Council Community Energy Scheme Prize Draw Terms and Conditions

-£300 saving based on a comparison to the regional averages of the standard variable tariff of the UK’s Big 6 energy suppliers, as of July 2018.
+£300 saving based on a comparison to the regional averages of the cheapest default tariff of the UK’s Big 6 energy suppliers, as of July 2018.

 Part 1 – Supply Contract Terms and Conditions